dsa-ou/m269-installer/README.md

 Restarting with a new terminal or WSL login will ensure your system knows where Python 3.10 is installed.

-6. Once the installation script finishes successfully, delete the `m269-installer-main` folder.
+6. After the installation script finishes successfully, delete the `dsa-ou-m269-installer-...` folder.

 ## 3 Using the M269 software